jakubgrad/ot-harjoitustyo/README.md

 you can unlock the profile and relaunch Chrome.
 ```
 You can run  `rm -rf ~/.config/google-chrome/Singleton*` and then try to generate the report again.
 It should open in your browser.
 If it doesn't, there is still the possibility of opening it with a browser application directly from the file in html-cov in the topmost directory of the project.<br/>
-Note: the above `poetry` commands can be run in any project directory thanks to using absolute path of the project in `tasks.py`<br/>
+Note: in principle the above `poetry` commands can be run in any project directory thanks to using absolute path of the project in `tasks.py`, but the app was only tested by running commands in the topmost directory<br/>